kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/http.md

    EOF
    ```

 2. Send a request to the httpbin app.
 Verify that your request succeeds and a 200 HTTP response code is returned.
 In addition, review the `x-ratelimit-*` headers that are returned.
 The `x-ratelimit-limit` header represents the token limit that is set on the gateway.
-To check how many tokens are available for subsequent requests, check out the `x-ratelimit-remaining` header.
-Use the `x-ratelimit-reset` header to view how many sesconds are left until the token bucket is refilled.
+To check how many tokens are available for subsequent requests, review the `x-ratelimit-remaining` header.
+Use the `x-ratelimit-reset` header to view how many seconds are left until the token bucket is refilled.
    ```sh
    curl -vik $(glooctl proxy url)/status/200
    ```